Types of Divorce

 What if one Spouse Doesn't Want a Divorce or Refuses to Participate?

 Once the divorce documents filled out, filed with your local court, and properly served to the other party a timeline is set into motion:

 - In many states the other party has 30 days to respond, longer if they are out of state or out of the country.

 - If there is no response or the response is received within the allotted time and the defendant agrees to the divorce the court will treat the divorce as uncontested.

 In some instances, a marriage dissolution will begin uncontested but the other party may later decide to not participate in the process or sign the final paperwork.
-Many states will allow the plaintiff, the person who began the divorce process, to file a request to enter a default divorce in case of the other’s party’s failure to respond to divorce papers or refusal to participate.
+Many states will allow the plaintiff, the person who initiated a marriage dissolution, to file a request to enter a default divorce in case of the other’s party’s failure to respond to divorce papers or refusal to participate.

 The request to enter a default divorce is usually filed after the party stops participating and the marriage dissolution has stalled or if a party misses mandatory court dates.
 In the request to enter a default divorce, a petitioner is asking the court to grant them a divorce based on the actions, or lack of thereof, of the other party.

 - A motion or request is filed with the court and served to the other spouse.